Voices of gratitude, defiance at Boston bombing memorial

 This year's Boston Marathon, set for April 21, will take place under heightened security, with the 36,000 runners and tens of thousands of expected spectators facing new restrictions, including bans on carrying backpacks into the race corridor.

-Three days later, the FBI released pictures of the suspected bombers and asked for the public's help in finding them.
+Three days after the attack, the FBI released pictures of the suspected bombers and asked for the public's help in finding them.
 That prompted the Tsarnaev brothers to attempt a hasty flight from Boston, which began with them shooting MIT police officer Collier, prosecutors said.

 The resulting police chase ended in a gunbattle in the Boston suburb of Watertown.
 Tamerlan, 26, was killed; Dzhokhar, now 20, escaped before being captured on April 19.